dianmonblan/interview-coding-test/README.md

 # Upgrade

+- Required Node.js (>14), I provide a `Dockerfile` with all the required dependencies to run the required commands.

 ### Commands
 - `npm run test`, run the test suite and display the coverage report on browser window
 - `npm run after-30-days`, display an output similar to `products_after_30_days.txt`
 - `npm run view-coverage`, run the http server with the coverage report generated on browser window
+- `docker-compose up --build`, run container
+- `docker exec -ti interview-coding-test bash`, connect to container

 Use this code snipet as reference to implement the `after-30-days` script.

 ```js